DavidDworetzky/Fastcasso/README.md

 # Fastcasso
-Fastcasso is a project intended to make image gen, image to image, and art generation available in a neat fastapi package
+Fastcasso is a web server for diffusion and GAN based image generation.
+Fastcasso makes running stable diffusion on a web server easy and fast.
 # How to Run

 1. `uvicorn main:app --reload`